What Do You Do When Hate Knocks on Your Door?

 The broad labels conservative or liberal do not fit me well either.
 I believe in a strong and active national defense- Russia and China are not our friends, they are our competitors; the wars in Iraq and Afghanistan were ill-conceived, resulted in failure and were mismanaged by three presidents; they weakened us greatly, exposed our divisions, fractured our alliances, bankrupted our country, and emboldened our enemies; they led to the needless death of so many of our soldiers; never did I think in my lifetime would I see US troops fleeing our bases, while Soviet troops moved in, and confiscated millions of dollars in our equipment- we in effect handed over control of the theatre to Russia; I believe in science and data; I firmly believe in the right to bear arms — but with rights come responsibility- if your firearm is used in a crime or homicide, then you must be held accountable; I believe in justice for all people and an end to racial injustice; ending monetary welfare for all adults- including corporations, but creating programs that actually work and help people not in Congress; equalizing K-12 schools so that all schools get the same dollars per student- if we really want equality it begins with K-12 education; removing all links between home ownership, real estate tax and school funding- everyone in my view should pay into schools, not just homeowners -every child in America should have access to the same quality of K-12 education, it will only make our country stronger; private schools should only be funded by private money; I believe teacher’s unions are part of the problem and our schools need a merit-based system for teachers and appropriate pay to match; I believe in free school lunches where children who cannot afford them remain anonymous and are never shamed; I believe in taking care of our veterans; taking care of our mentally ill; taking care of our children- no child in the US should go without a proper meal, a home, clothes, kindness and care; DCFS and all similar organizations, and foster care need a complete overhaul; the system has been corrupted and social workers need oversight and to be held criminally responsible when their negligence leads to a child’s abuse or death; a flat tax per bracket with no exemptions, breaks, or write-offs where every person, every corporation pays a predetermined federal tax rate for all revenue from all sources, no tax shelters, and the money comes out at the time it is dispersed, removing filing at the end of the year; I believe in decriminalization of drugs for adults — the tax revenue and the benefit of removing funding from criminal organizations and the relief it will bring police is too much to ignore- and if people want to put those into their body, it is their right, but as part of that right comes responsibility- those who take drugs, smoke or chew tobacco, drink alcohol, etc. must be responsible for their own health care and be held civilly and criminally accountable for any other negative behaviors that result from their actions; school shootings are a national disgrace and it is far past time that we put in place real measures to address the sources of mental illness and motivations for shootings as well policies and physical protections to ensure our children’s safety at school; but arming teachers is a great way to end up with teachers accidentally shooting themselves and their students; for our children’s sake leave security to the professionals and do not arm teachers; instead invest in steel doors, foot locks, weapons detection, lock-down measures to isolate the shooter, etc; I believe in protecting our strategic industries for national defense, including steel, auto and plane makers, microchips, etc.; climate change is real and a threat to our national security; national high speed internet; strict separation of church and state; media and social media companies should be held civilly and criminally accountable for misinformation and we need a major update to libel and slander laws to impose serious penalties on those that engage in such behavior; a true livable minimum wage and $15 is a start; bringing back manufacturing to the US even if products cost more; a strong trade skills program; resolving our national health care dilemma; the ACA was simply a tax on those who already had health care and a nightmare for small businesses and resulted in a loss of jobs; currently the people benefiting the most are insurance companies; the public should have access to the same healthcare as Congress; much stricter immigration with immediate processing and repatriation for those who arrive without documentation, but never splitting up migrant families unless abuse is at hand, and treating all those who wish entry into the US humanely- they are not criminals or prisoners — they are people who just want a better life — it is time to end mass detention centers on the border, let them in or let them out and return them to their home; we don’t have to accommodate them, but we must never demonize them; and always remember, unless you are 100% Native American going back to the dawn of time, you are a child of immigrants too (some forced); a clear path to citizenship for those that have been working and paying taxes in the US for more than 5 years; a border wall is plain stupid- it is a 7th century solution to a 21st century problem- and something a person with a shovel can overcome; recognizing that domestic abuse, including child abuse and sexual abuse, is a national crisis that we can no longer ignore; the right of a woman to choose anything and everything that has to do with her body (the same goes for every sex or gender as well); Planned Parenthood does tremendous good for low income communities and should be funded; serious punishment for serious crimes — there are simply people that do not belong in a civil society; a real change in how we treat homelessness; equal rights for all peoples, whether by race, ethnicity, sex, sexual orientation, etc.; children who don’t get vaccinated should be homeschooled until they do; police reform that brings transparency, removes shield laws, installs mandatory body cams with audio, tackles racial injustice but also supports, trains, funds and protects our police- this includes training for citizens to know what to call police for and what not to- police are not social workers, crisis counselors or psychologists- if we want them to be that, then we need to fund, train and support such an endeavor; police also cannot police themselves — an independent federal or state level agency must take over all IA duties and disciplinary records must be made public; an end to racial discrimination or preferences in all things; national mass transit; real investigation into section 8 and federal housing corruption; what one does in their own bedroom between consenting adults is their own business; term limits for Senate and Congress -we need citizen representatives, not self-promoting professional politicians that have no idea what working and paying bills is like, and we do not need people in Congress so diminished that we can see their dementia during Congressional hearings; instead of giving 40 billion a year to foreign aid, maybe we invest in our crumbling infrastructure, mass transit, roads, schools, renewable energy, national high speed internet, healthcare, reducing poverty, jobs, and creating affordable housing here in the US; mandatory public service; an end to the two-party choke-hold on US elections; an end to gerrymandering — we should choose our representatives, they should not be able to choose us; I do not believe in student loan forgiveness; people should pay their debts- but I do believe in zeroing out the interest and if people already paid as much or more than the original principle in interest payments, calling that loan paid in full, and also making all future student loans zero interest loans; I do not think it is fair that undocumented immigrants be offered in-state tuition but American citizens have to pay out-of-state tuition; I believe in the rule of law; if corporations or government officials commit criminal acts then those who committed the act in the corporation or government office should be held responsible; an end to private prisons; we need real electoral reform so that dishonest politicians cannot use normal delays to sow distrust; I do think it is time to have proper voter identification, it is what the US promotes abroad; an end to lifetime appointments for federal judges and the supreme court; I am against identity politics- the division is harming our country, feeds into White nationalism and racism, and is creating conflict when there should be cooperation; I believe everyone should have the ability to own a home in their lifetime if they work for it, and no one person or corporation should be able to own more than two homes and only US citizens or legal residents should be able to own land or property in the US; I am against looting, rioting, and mob violence of any kind; I support the right for peaceful protest; an end to the electoral college and all primaries should be held on the same day; I believe in protecting the environment and our natural resources -there are no second chances there; life liberty and the pursuit of happiness; and scores of other values that do not neatly fall into liberal or conservative views or Democratic or Republican policies.Currently there is no party for me and I believe I am not alone in this.
 All too often, it seems we only have a choice between incompetent idealistic narcissists vs. competent but sinister, corrupt, arrogant, hateful, intolerant narcissists.

 I thought HW Bush was a great American and a great President (far far far from perfect however and his positions on race were complicated at best).
 I thought Bill Clinton was a dirtbag (e.g., his treatment of women remains problematic), but a darn good President.
 I thought GW Bush was hilarious, probably a nice person, and perhaps he even meant well, but he was a terrible President.
 I thought Barack Obama is an amazing person and amazing American, he brought intellect and dignity back to the White House but he was not a very good President (far better than many however; I was unhappy about some of his policies, in particular the way he handled the war and treated the military, but I admired his overall character).
 In 2016, I did not vote for Trump or Hillary Clinton.
 I could think of few people less desirable to be President (I would have chosen any of the former Presidents mentioned or those that ran against them).
-Trump turned out to be one of the most detestable, corrupt, incompetent public persons I have come to witness, and easily the worst President in my lifetime, if not in the history of the US (and probably future as well).
+Trump turned out to be one of the most detestable, corrupt, incompetent public persons I have come to witness, and easily the worst President in my lifetime.
 He made President’s GW Bush and Obama look like military geniuses.
 If I have a known bias it is against the two-party scheme, not against any one party.
 I certainly have a positive bias toward decency.
 No matter where one is from, what language they speak, what religion they hold, what color their skin, what sex they are, their sexual orientation, political party, or how they find themselves today, I believe in treating people with respect and dignity.
 These are some of my views, but I do not project them on to others or propose, expect, demand, ask or even hope anyone else believes in them.
 I never bring them to work and simply do not care what other’s political views are at the individual level.
 Nor are my views set in stone.
 All may change tomorrow.
 I believe in updating my views based on information, data, science, human decency and changes in the environment and situation.
 Here are my views, criticize them all you want for what they are.
 But good luck trying to argue I’m biased against conservatives or liberals for that matter.

 But to be clear, I cannot personally or morally endorse, support or tolerate bigotry, racism, sexism, or discrimination of any kind, whether it is from an organization or person.
 In all things, I will defend the US and our Constitution and way of life.
 I love my country, sometimes for what it is, sometimes for what it is not.
 There are many times I detest the decisions of our leaders, past and present for what they have done.
 But I love the US for the promise of what it could be, and for our ideals, even though we struggle to live up to them.